Top pitching prospect Caleb Kilian set for Cubs debut Saturday

 “I try not to hype it up too much,”he said.
 “I don’t think any one player is ever like the savior, right? ...
 He’s gonna come up, he’s gonna make a start and we’ll see how it goes.
 And we’ll analyze it afterwards.”

-Killian’s arrival was part of a flurry of moves before the opener.
-Right-hander Mark Leiter Jr, was optioned to Iowa, lefty Conner Menez was designated for assignment to make room for Killian on the 40-man roster and righty Anderson Espinoza was added as the 27th man for the doubleheader.
+Kilian’s arrival was part of a flurry of moves before the opener.
+Right-hander Mark Leiter Jr, was optioned to Iowa, lefty Conner Menez was designated for assignment to make room for Kilian on the 40-man roster and righty Anderson Espinoza was added as the 27th man for the doubleheader.

 Injury updates